MarginaliaSearch/www.marginalia.nu/content/log/90-new-server-design/index.md

 This is all written sort of mid-configuration.
 Nothing is quite final.
 A copy of the search engine is up on the new server, but it's all a bit of a construction space right now.
-It's really great to have to servers though, since the old one is still around, if I need some downtime, I can just re-direct the DNS to the old IP.
+It's really great to have two servers though, since the old one is still around, if I need some downtime, I can just re-direct the DNS to the old IP.